SPAN Data Logging for Inertial Explorer

 Required for: GPB file creation and GNSS data processing; source of GNSS raw data.

-Alternatives: RANGEB, RANGECMP2B, RANGECMP4B
+Alternatives: RANGECMPB, RANGECMP2B, RANGECMP4B

-LOG GPSEPHEMB ONNEW
+LOG GPSEPHEMB ONALL

 Rover/Master